rcsb/mmtf/spec.md

 #### chainsPerModel

 - Required field.
-- List of number of chains in each model
+- List of number of chains in each model.

 ### Chain data